 It's time to get going!
 You have a few options for Huatulco transportation to get you out of the airport.
 If you're ready to take on the challenge of driving in Mexico, you can rent a car and pick it up at the Huatulco airport.
 Remember to read up on the traffic laws and road rules, as they may be a bit different from what you're used to.

-If you prefer to have someone else do the driving, you have two choices from the airport: transfers and taxis.
+If you prefer to have someone else drive, you have two options from the airport: transfers or taxis.
 Here are the basics of each:

 Huatulco is very safe, especially compared to other popular places in Mexico like Acapulco.
-While no destination is 100% secure--bad things can happen anywhere--it ranks as one of the safest towns in the country.
+While no destination is 100% secure, bad things can happen anywhere, it ranks among the safest towns in the country.
+The area even holds an international Green Globe Certification for sustainable tourism and benefits from the state's generally low crime rates.

 Just like you would anywhere, be aware of your surroundings and keep an eye on your belongings.
 Most travelers don’t have any problems!